Kenneract/KiCAD-Multi-BOM-Plugin/README.md

 - Improve code formatting and adherence to PEP8
 - Consider respecting the second "output" argument from KiCAD
 - Tweak JLCPCB part suggestion check
-	- Adjust the footprint comparison to use the resolveFootprint() system so it is robust with footprint aliases
+	- Adjust the footprint comparison to use the normalizeFootprint() system so it is robust with footprint aliases
 		- E.g. Can suggest a SOT457 part as a suitable replacement for a TSOP6 part
 - Add graceful error handling for permission denied errors
 	- These usually stem from having an existing BoM file open in an external program
 - Add graceful error handling if KiCAD netlist python module is not installed
+- For the JLCPCB suggestion system, have the message differentiate between (Basic) and (Preferred) parts.